argoproj/argo-workflows/docs/environment-variables.md

 | `WORKFLOW_GC_PERIOD`                     | `time.Duration`     | `5m`                                                                                        | The periodicity for GC of workflows.                                                                                                                                                                                                                                     |
 | `SEMAPHORE_NOTIFY_DELAY`                 | `time.Duration`     | `1s`                                                                                        | Tuning Delay when notifying semaphore waiters about availability in the semaphore                                                                                                                                                                                        |

-CLI parameters of the `argo-server` and `workflow-controller` can be specified as environment variables with the `ARGO_` prefix.
+CLI parameters of the Server and Controller can be specified as environment variables with the `ARGO_` prefix.
 For example:

 ```bash
 workflow-controller --managed-namespace=argo